 4. Let go of your need for validation and approval: You must develop confidence that’s impervious to the criticism of naysayers.
 When you crave the validation and approval of others you’re setting yourself up for disappointment.
 When you’re overly concerned about what everyone else is thinking of you, you inhibit yourself, often preferring to play it safe and not do anything for fear of being judged and criticized.
 If you want your dreams for the future to see the light of day, then at some point you have to release your attachment to others opinion of you.

 5. Focus on making progress: As you accomplish more, so does your self-confidence.
 When you follow your own truth, you let your subconscious mind know that you value yourself and that you’re committed to meeting your needs.
 Practices such as goal-setting, repeating affirmations and using vision boards to will help you stay on track.
-To maintain a positive and balanced state of mind I also recommend having daily mindfulness rituals such as meditation, listening to and reading positive materials like books and podcasts.
-Surround yourself with individuals who inspire you – join organizations and clubs where you can meet like-minded people who can help you grow and develop.
-Nurture those relationships from which you can draw strength and confidence.
+Also, surround yourself with individuals who inspire you.

 All my best on your journey,

 Question for you: Do you have any of your own tips on how to overcome self-doubt that have worked for you?